 Lithuanian design at Paris Design Week 2018

-September 5-9 Lithuanian design exhibition DESIGN LITHUANIA comes back to Paris Design Week for the third year in a row.
-As usually, the exhibition will present more than 20 recent Lithuanian designers works – ceramics, furniture, fashion accessories, interior elements and other objects.
+September 5-9 Lithuanian design exhibition DESIGN LITHUANIA came back to Paris Design Week for the third year in a row.
+As usually, the exhibition presented more than 20 recent Lithuanian designers works – ceramics, furniture, fashion accessories, interior elements and other objects.

-This September Lithuanian design will be showcased at Ground Control Paris leisure center (81 Rue du Charolais, 75012 Paris, France) as a part of international exhibition “now! le off” which is a platform for young designers from all over the world.
-The exhibition will be open for visitors daily from 12:00 till 20:30.
+This September Lithuanian design was showcased at Ground Control Paris leisure center (81 Rue du Charolais, 75012 Paris, France) as a part of international exhibition “now! le off” which is a platform for young designers from all over the world.
+The exhibition was open for visitors daily from 12:00 till 20:30.

 The exhibition cycle DESIGN LITHUANIA each year showcases the finest of Lithuanian design throughout Europe, and even a bit further.
 Exhibitions have been showcased abroad on 17 occasions already, including such cities as Berlin, London, Budapest or Jerusalem.
 The aim of the project is to present Lithuanian design and represent our country at Europe’s most important design events.
 This project reveals the deep connection between designers, their works and the Lithuanian landscape, and so focuses on several specific topics.
 Nature, cuisine, folk tales and traditional materials – these features of Lithuania’s natural and mental landscapes are closely linked in the designers’ works.